zahraaliaghazadeh/Office-Daily-Planner/README.md

 To use this app you can click : [here](https://zahraaliaghazadeh.github.io/HW5/)

-#### Areas of improvement?
-It can improve in terms of its looks to look more like a planner.
-The codes are repeated a lot and can be cleaned.

 ## Features
 List of features ready and TODOs for future development
-* feature 1 : color coded based on past present and future time slots.
+* feature 1 : color coded based on past present and future for the 9 time slots from 9am to 5pm.
 * feature 2 : ability to save in the local storage
-* feature 3
+* feature 3 : It displays the time and date of the current day on top.

 To-do list:
 * improvement to be done 1 : clean the code